Beach foods are usually pretty simple, but they still need to be stored correctly if they are going to remain safe to eat throughout the day.

 #5 Create a Cooler Zone

-This is one of our favorite cooler hacks and we think you will find it to be very helpful in organizing and managing your day at the beach!
+This is one of our favorite cooler and beach hacks for food and we think you will find it to be very helpful in organizing and managing your day at the beach!

 When you pick out a spot on the beach to claim as your own for the day, think about creating a “cooler zone” that serves as the central location where you’ll buzz around as you play and relax.
 More than just a place to keep your snacks cool, this is going to be like your portable kitchen on the beach, and everyone will know where to come back and hang out when it’s time for a drink or a meal.